Profile

 F.A.Q.

-Cooked bratwurst can be refrigerated for up to two days.
-Reheat gently in a pan or oven to maintain crisp skin and juicy interior.
+Cooked bratwurst keeps covered in the fridge for up to 2 days.
+Reheat it gently in a pan or oven.

 🏛️ History and Tradition